 Still, the City of Dallas and other government entities in Texas do have a lot of restrictions to follow about how they use eminent domain – and they actually must make an offer to purchase the land before filing an eminent domain case.
-If you accept that sale price, then it isn’t really a “forced” sale – but in most cases, it is in your best interests to reject the initial offer and get a Texas eminent domain lawyer.
+If you accept that sale price, then it isn’t really a “forced” sale – but in most cases, it is in your best interests to reject the initial offer and get a Houston eminent domain lawyer.

 One other thing to note is that eminent domain is used on “real property,” i.e., real estate and land.
 Typically, the government won’t use eminent domain to force you to sell your car or to take away family heirlooms.
 However, things like your house, which are fixtures on the land, can be taken along with the land.

 What Can I Do if the City of Dallas Wants to Force Me to Sell My Land with Eminent Domain?

 If the City of Dallas, another government body, or another authorized entity wants to buy your land or threatens to use eminent domain to take it, you should first get a lawyer.
 There are many rights that you might not know about that dictate what process the government has to use to take your land and what steps you can take to slow or potentially stop the process.